• Skip to primary navigation

 Instructions

-• Melt 1 tablespoon butter in a large skillet over medium heat.
-Add onions, and cook until soft, but not browned, about 15 minutes.
+• Melt 1 tablespoon of butter in a large skillet over medium heat.
+Add onions, and cook until soft but not browned, about 15 minutes.

-• Melt 2 tablespoons butter In a 10-inch oven proof skillet over medium heat.
+• Melt 2 tablespoons butter In a 10-inch oven-proof skillet over medium heat.
 Remove from heat.
 Arrange ⅓ of the potatoes in a layer, overlapping the slices.
-Top with half of the onions, and half of the cheese, Sprinkle on ¼ teaspoon salt and half of the pepper.
-Repeat layering with half of remaining potatoes, the rest of the onions, and the rest of the cheese.
+Top with half of the onions and half of the cheese; Sprinkle on ¼ teaspoon salt and half of the pepper.
+Repeat layering with half of the remaining potatoes, the rest of the onions, and the rest of the cheese.
 Sprinkle with remaining salt and pepper.

-• Top with piece of parchment paper, and press down to compact the layers.
-Bake at 400° F for 15 minutes.
-Remove from oven; top with piece of parchment paper, and press down to compact the layers.
+• Top with a piece of parchment paper, and press down to compact the layers.
+Bake at 400°F for 15 minutes.
+Remove from oven; top with a piece of parchment paper, and press down to compact the layers.
 Return to oven for 15 more minutes.
 (See Tip 3)

 • Using a silicon spatula, loosen the edges and bottom of the Irish Pan Haggerty from the pan.
 Quickly flip onto a cutting board.
 Cut into wedges and serve.
 (See Tip 4)